webpack-contrib/uglifyjs-webpack-plugin/README.md

 	<p>This plugin uses <a href="https://github.com/mishoo/UglifyJS2/tree/harmony">UglifyJS v3 </a><a href="https://npmjs.com/package/uglify-es">(`uglify-es`)</a> to minify your JavaScript<p>
 </div>

-Note: this documentation is for the current beta.
-For latest stable, see https://github.com/webpack-contrib/uglifyjs-webpack-plugin/tree/v0.4.6.
+> ⚠️ This documentation is for the current beta.
+For latest stable, see [v0.4.6](https://github.com/webpack-contrib/uglifyjs-webpack-plugin/tree/v0.4.6).

 > ℹ️  webpack contains the same plugin under `webpack.optimize.UglifyJsPlugin`.
 The documentation is valid apart from the installation instructions